ppy/osu-wiki/wiki/History_of_osu!/osu!_wiki/en.md

 #### May

-- **2017-05-22:** The [osu!news archive](https://osunews.tumblr.com/), which was previously hosted in Tumblr, was migrated over to the osu! wiki.
+- **2017-05-22:** The [osu!news archive](https://osunews.tumblr.com/), which was previously hosted on Tumblr, was migrated over to the osu! wiki.
 - **2017-05-30:** [Page redirection](https://github.com/ppy/osu-web/pull/1144) was added to the wiki.

 #### June